alelodato/sapore-di-mare/README.md

 The colour scheme used for this project was white for the logo of the restaurant, dark blue,that was chosen because recalls the color of the sea, as the website is for a fish and seafood restaurant, and also gold for the content of the website pages, to give it an elegant touch.
 Below a list of all the colour used in this project:

+#b97309 is the color used for all the text of the website apart from the logo;
+#fff have been used for the restaurant logo;
+rgb(6, 41, 74) have been used for navbar, toggle menu and footer;
+ #050822 is the colour used for the background on mobile and tablet screens;
+#000, #000000b8 are the colours used with a radial gradient as background cover text to make the website content more readable and improve accessibility;

 ## Typography